Murder of Dorothy Jane Scott: Mysterious phone calls

 About a week after Scott's disappearance, her parents, Jacob and Vera, received a phone call from an unidentified man who said, "I've got her" and hung up.
 The same man called "almost every Wednesday afternoon" and said either that he had Scott or had killed her.
 The calls were usually brief, and usually occurred when Vera was home alone.
 In April 1984, the man called during the evening; Jacob answered and the calls stopped.
 After Scott's remains were found in August 1984, the family started receiving calls again.
 Police installed a voice recorder at the Scott residence.
 They were not able to trace the calls, however, because the man never stayed on the line long enough.

 A possible motivation in Scott's murder surfaced June 12, 1980, when an unidentified man called the front desk at the Orange County Register, which had run a story that day about the case.
 A managing editor told police that the caller had said, "I killed her.
 I killed Dorothy Scott.
 She was my love.
 I caught her cheating with another man.
 She denied having someone else.
 I killed her."
-The editor also said the caller knew Bostron had suffered from a spider bite the night of May 28 and knew had changed her black scarf to a red one prior to arriving at the hospital.
+The editor also said the caller knew Bostron had suffered from a spider bite the night of May 28 and knew Scott had changed her black scarf to a red one prior to arriving at the hospital.
 Neither of these details had been published in the Register article.
 The caller also claimed Scott phoned him from the hospital that night.
 Head disputed that claim, saying she had been with Scott the entire time and she had not made a phone call.
 Investigators believe the anonymous caller is responsible for Scott's death.